 2. Incorporate Favorite Plants

-Just one or two plants that are native to your home location will help in making your new space feel more inviting.
-If you didn’t bring any plants with you consider purchasing a few from a local store or ordering some seeds online.
+Just one or two plants native to your home location will help make your new space feel more inviting.
+If you didn’t bring any plants with you, consider purchasing a few from a local store or ordering some seeds online.
 Things like a favorite flower or even dried stalks of wheat will add beauty to your new space as well as help keep you connected to your native home wherever your job may take you.

 3. Add Creature Comforts

 There is nothing like coming home after a long day at work and snuggling up in something comfortable.
 Make sure that your new space is filled with comfortable pillows, throws, and a set of extra comfy pajamas that will go a long way in helping you wind down and relax after a busy day.
 Consider purchasing a few different blankets, one for your bed and one for the couch, to always have something cozy nearby to wrap up in and forget about the day.

 We know that you have plenty of pictures on your phone.
 But they can be hard to appreciate and look at when stored in a device.
 Consider using an easy picture printing app that will help you print those favorite pictures to have in your new space.
 Hang pictures of family, friends, and a favorite pet on the fridge to bring those familiar faces into your everyday life.
 Purchase a few nice frames for special pictures that you want to showcase in your new space.
 Even create a gallery wall that will help your new place feel even more like home.